KodoFumei/weatherApp/README.md

 ## Usage

 User will write desired location/ destination on the search field.
 If user chooses (click 'Today') to see today's weather, programm will show todays weather forecast.
-If user chooses (click '6 days') to see 6 days weather forecast, programm will show the next 6 days weather for user. each day mark
+If user chooses (click '6 days') to see 6 days weather forecast, programm will show the next 6 days weather for user.

 ## Features